r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 The Msf::Post Mixin
 ![msf-auxiliarys](http://i.cubeupload.com/cqF7gH.png)
-One of the first things that is done is the importation of the class Msf::Post mixin.
+One of the first things that is done is the implementaion of the class Msf::Post mixin.
 When you create a post module with this mixin, a lot of other mixins are also already included.

     mixins loaded by Msf::Post method class